Comment Systems for Static Websites

 Static websites are fast and tend to be simple to maintain.
 But the lack of processing on the server side means that comments (and other interaction) is a bit of a hassle.

-Below is a list - by no means complete - of the systems for doing comments on a static website.
-In the end, they all amount to the same thing; using a server to serve comments.
-The differences are all around whose server are you using.
+This is a list - by no means complete - of the systems for doing comments on a static website.

 For each system, I try to give a neutral description.
 Afterwards, in italics, I’ve given my very subjective opinions.
 Those should be taken with a grain of salt.